hyosung11/Launch-School/Courses/journal.md

    * [ ] 5.
 Read *The Coding Career Handbook*, Chapter 37: Side Projects

 2. What will you do today?
    * [ ] 1.
-Complete on JS120 Small Problems exercise
+Complete one JS120 Small Problems exercise
    * [ ] 2.
 Review OOP Anki Cards
    * [ ] 3.
 Study `bind` in my study guide
    * [ ] 4.
 Coding Career Meeting